How is the Ombuds different from other faculty support services on campus?

 Several people in my department do not get along with each other and it has started to affect the whole environment.
 Is there anything I can do?

 Speaking with your Chair or Head may be a good first step to make sure that the leader is aware of your concerns.
 If the Chair or Head is part of the problem, or is unable or unwilling to address it, the Dean could also be a resource for you.
-If you’d like to have a confidential conversation with a neutral third party to develop some options and strategies for addressing your concerns before you raise them with others, the Ombuds Office is available to help.
+If you’d like to have a confidential conversation with an impartial third party to develop some options and strategies for addressing your concerns before you raise them with others, the Ombuds Office is available to help.